-The Vinga was a 430nt steel cargo steamship, built by Lindholmens Verkstads A/B of Gothenburg, Sweden (Yard No 374) and launched in 1900 for Angfartygs A/B Commerce of Gothenburg.
-Her dimensions were 191.0? x 30.6? x 12.3?.
-The Vinga was powered by a triple expansion steam engine of 93 hp.
-She had a number of name and ownership changes throughout her life, becoming the Erica in 1917, the Sundmar in 1923, the Latava in 1933 and finally in 1937 – Tobago under Latvian ownership.
+The steel steamship Vinga was built by Lindholmens Verkstads A/B of Gothenburg, Sweden (Yard No 374) and launched in 1900 for Angfartygs A/B Commerce of Gothenburg.
+Her dimensions were 191.0′ x 30.6′ x 12.3′ and her tonnage was 774 gross tons, 430 net tons.
+She was powered by a triple expansion steam engine by her builders delivering 93 nominal horse power.
+She had multiple name and ownership changes throughout her life, becoming the Erica in 1917, the Sundmar in 1923, Latava when she was purchased by Mr G H Tiamert of Liepaja, Latvia in 1933 and finally this owner re-named her in 1937 – Tobago.

 Due to wartime reporting restrictions information about the loss of the Tobago is vague with conflicting reports of where she went ashore.
-On the 30 July 1940 the Tobago was in Reykjavik awaiting repairs to her stern following a collision with a HM trawler.
-The repairs were completed on 2 August and she sailed for Ardrossan with a cargo of dried fish on 8 August.
+On the 30th July 1940 the Tobago was in Reykjavik awaiting repairs to her stern following a collision with an HM trawler.
+The repairs were completed on 2nd August and she sailed for Ardrossan with a cargo of dried fish on 8th August.

 The following day a message attributed from Hoylake states “Tobago with cargo of dried fish lies sunk at foot of cliff 500 feet high, one mile south of Lossit Bay on uneven rocks, foredeck submerged six feet at high water, very exposed position, seas pounding superstructure and vessel has suffered serious damage – our officer making further examination at low water but salvage considered hopeless”.
 The last message notes that the salvage tug was being recalled to Campbeltown.